stackitcloud/terraform-provider-stackit/docs/resources/network.md

 - `ipv4_prefixes` (List of String) The IPv4 prefixes of the network.
 - `ipv6_prefixes` (List of String) The IPv6 prefixes of the network.
 - `network_id` (String) The network ID.
 - `prefixes` (List of String, Deprecated) The prefixes of the network.
-This field is deprecated and will be removed soon, use `ipv4_prefixes` to read the prefixes of the IPv4 networks.
+This field is deprecated and will be removed in January 2026, use `ipv4_prefixes` to read the prefixes of the IPv4 networks.
 - `public_ip` (String) The public IP of the network.